How Alex Murdaugh’s murder trial became a circus

 The case involving Alex Murdaugh appears to have it all when it comes to drama and plot twists.

-It’s then little surprise that his murder trial now going on in Walterboro, South Carolina, has captivated the public all across America.
+It’s then little surprise that his murder trial which took place in Walterboro, South Carolina, has captivated the public all across America in the weeks before the jury convicted him.

-But it should then also come as little surprise to see the high-profile case spilling out into a spectacle far beyond the testimony jurors are hearing in the courtroom.
+But it should then also come as little surprise to see the high-profile case spilling out into a spectacle far beyond the testimony jurors have heard in the courtroom.

-In a single dramatic week, the trial has been rocked by a bomb threat, apparently obscene gestures and bad behaviour from the Murdaugh family members, a controversial GoFundMe account and a Covid-19 outbreak among jurors.
+During a dramatic six weeks in court, the trial has been rocked by a bomb threat, apparently obscene gestures and bad behaviour from the Murdaugh family members, a controversial GoFundMe account, a Covid-19 outbreak among jurors – and a dozen eggs.

 Here’s how Mr Murdaugh’s murder trial has descended into a circus: